tokenring-ai/polymarket/README.md

 - **Pagination**: Use offset and limit for large result sets (max 100 per request)
 - **Filtering**: Use tag_id and closed filters to narrow results
 - **Slug Format**: Extract slugs from Polymarket URLs for accurate lookups
+- **Rate Limiting**: Implement delays between requests for production use

 ### Event Analysis